marlia92/PFA-component-starter/src/component-library/content/components/wrappers/button-group/index.md

 ---
 title: Button Group
-overview: "A layout component for arranging multiple buttons.
-Supports horizontal or vertical stacks with automatic spacing and consistent alignment."
+overview: "Groups buttons into rows or columns with even spacing and alignment.
+Keeps button layout consistent."
 slots:
   - title: default
     description: The contents for the the ButtonGroup.